flhoest/MasterBuilder/README.md

 All my projects relies on 3 files :

-* The Rubrik Framework that enabled functions who are calling Rubrik APIs (rkFramework.php);
+* The Rubrik Framework that enables functions who are calling Rubrik APIs (rkFramework.php);
 * The credential files that grant access to a specific Rubrik cluster with specific user name and password (rkCredentials.php);
 * The project itself (whatever masterBuilder-x.php)